mmkulmala/my-cv/README.md

 resume serve --theme <CHOOSE_A_THEME>
 ```

-In placeholder ==<CHOOSE_A_THEME>== you put the theme you choose and you should see a new browser tab/window opening into pport 4000 and your resume.
+In placeholder `<CHOOSE_A_THEME>` you put the theme you choose and you should see a new browser tab/window opening into pport 4000 and your resume.
 Easy, right?

 But you most likely want your resume in pdf (classic format ;) ).
-Then you need to run this command where your ==resume.json== is:
+Then you need to run this command where your `resume.json` is:
 ```
 resume export <NAME-FOR-RESUME> --theme <NAME-OF-THEME>
 ```

 Two placeholders:
-* <NAME-FOR-RESUME> = the name of your resume to be saved plus ==.pdf==
+* <NAME-FOR-RESUME> = the name of your resume to be saved plus `.pdf` to tell the format, example test-resume.pdf
 * <NAME-OF-THEME> = the name of theme like kendall

 If run the command, it tells you that it created your resume in the same folder as your resume.json.
-Go check it out and it should look just like the one you tested with ==serve== command.
+Go check it out and it should look just like the one you tested with ` ` `serve` command.

 And thats it!
 If you noticed something wrong, ping me and I'll update these instruction to match any findings!